This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Position an oven rack in the center of the oven and heat the oven to 400F degrees.
-Line a standard 12-cup muffin tin with paper liners.
+Line a standard 12-cup muffin tin (affiliate link) with paper liners.
 (I then sprayed the bottom of the paper liners with a bit of nonstick cooking spray.)

 - In a large bowl stir together the mashed bananas, chopped cranberries, egg, milk, brown sugar, and canola oil until well blended.